oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 1. [_Any namespace security strategy with cluster role binding disabled_](#_any-namespace-security-strategy-with-cluster-role-binding-disabled_)
 1. [_Local namespace only security strategy with cluster role binding disabled_](#_local-namespace-only-security-strategy-with-cluster-role-binding-disabled_)

-For a detailed discussion of the operator's security related resources, see the operator's role based access control (RBAC) requirements which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).
+For a detailed discussion of the operator's security-related resources, see the operator's role based access control (RBAC) requirements, which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).

 ##### _Any namespace security strategy with cluster role binding enabled_